Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 \subsection{Simulation}

-To confirm our proposed methods, a 36 Gbaud dual-polarization Nyquist 16QAM (DP-Nyquist-16QAM) signal with the system diagram displayed in Fig.\ref{Fig.50}.
+To confirm our proposed architecture, a 36 Gbaud dual-polarization Nyquist 16QAM (DP-Nyquist-16QAM) signal with the system diagram displayed in Fig.\eqref{Fig.50}.
 In the transmitter, the full raised cosine filter is used to implement the pulse shape, and the roll-off factor is set to 0.5.
 The samples per symbol(SPS) are 4, and the pre-chirp filter block size is 264.
 Transmit a total of 2$^{16}$ symbols.
 The TX skew is set from -6 ps to 6 ps (from -T/4 to T/4 of 36 Gbaud).
-The scanning module scans in steps of T/16.
-We analyze the impact of polarization effects by the higher-order PMD model.
+We analyze the impact of polarization effects using the higher-order PMD model.
 The mean DGD is set to 0.5 ps/km$^{1/2}$ in the DGD emulator.
 The CD coefficient is $-16 ps/(nm \cdot km)$ in the CD emulator.
 The transmission length is 100 km.
 The OSNR is defined assuming a bandwidth of 12.5 GHz and is set to 23 dB.
-In the receiver, the RX skew is set from -6 ps to 6 ps (from -T/4 to T/4T of 36 Gbaud).
+In the receiver, the RX skew is set from -6 ps to 6 ps.
 The signal is down-sampled to 2 SPS.
-The CV-MIMO tap numbers are set to 5 taps.
-The RV-DD-LMS tap number is set to 21 taps.
+The CV-MIMO tap numbers are set to 6 taps.
+The TMMA-RV-MIMO tap number is set to 22 taps.
 The transceiver imbalances are digitally added in the DSP model of Rx and Tx.
-The transmission laser and the LO laser are operating at 1552.5 nm with a 100kHz linewidth and a 1 GHz frequency offset.
+The transmission laser and the LO laser are operating at 1552.5 nm with a 100 kHz linewidth and a 1 GHz frequency offset.